MissingNO123/spotify-vrchat-status/README.md

 ## Prerequesites
 - Install [Node.js](https://nodejs.org)
 - Create an application on [Spotify's Developer Page](https://developer.spotify.com/dashboard/applications)
+- Add `http://localhost:8888/callback` to the callback URL whitelist
 - Take note of the Client ID and Secret for your application

 ## Installation